 “A medicine woman, old in years, gathering as we were, happened on a hawk caught in a snare.
 He spoke to her, pleaded for release, and promised a boon for her help.
 Once his wings were freed from the net, he asked what reward she required.
 She replied, ‘I am old and childless, with no one to train in the skills of medicine.
 Grant me the gift of a child.’
 Immediately she felt warmth in her belly and knew the hawk had honored his promise.

-“Through the next months she swelled enough for two chlldren, but before her time, one of the twins fought his way from the womb, impatient, eager to make his way in the world.
+“Through the next months she swelled enough for two children, but before her time, one of the twins fought his way out of the womb, impatient, eager to make his way in the world.
 The other child was content to wait his time.
 She named them Raven and Bear and tried to teach them all she knew.
+For knowledge without understanding has no value.

-“Walking hurredly along that path, Raven stubbed his foot on the rock and, in anger, channeled all his strength into a fist, as strong as the White man’s metal, smashing the rock into many pieces.
+“Walking hurriedly along that path, Raven stubbed his foot on the rock that had not been there the day before and, in anger, channeled all his strength into a fist, as strong as the White man’s metal, smashing the rock into many pieces.
 Bear changed back into human form, laughing at his brother’s painful foot.
 ‘I have endured your pranks for years.
 But now the time has come to return your abuse.’
 Raven did not take kindly to such treatment.
 ‘I am not yet finished with you, Bear,’ he bellowed.

 “As the stone, dense and heavy, Bear had felt the same.
 He understood the concentration of strength and anger in Raven’s fist and knew it was not the way of their people.
 Each day he again became the broken stone on the path.
-And each day his brother returned, grinding the pieces more finely with each passing, until at last he was dust so fine it could be carried by the wind.
+And each day his brother returned, grinding the pieces more finely with each passing, until at last the dust was so fine it could be carried by the wind.
+Bear was everywhere at once.”

-“‘How could two brothers take such different paths (my mother wondered), one directed inward, ignorant of the world; the other outward, into the world, as familiar as dust.
+‘How could two brothers take such different paths (my mother wondered), one directed inward, ignorant of the world; the other outward, into the world, as familiar as dust.
 ‘Which would you choose to be?
 The Raven?
 Or the Bear?’ my mother asked.
-I chose the path of the Bear.
+I chose the path of the Bear, for it had led to wisdom.

-Mrs Beddowes had a daughter and it was her great hope to pass that knowledge on to another generation.
+Mrs Beddowes had a daughter, her great hope to pass that knowledge on to another generation.
 But it was not to be.
 Both of her children died: John was one of Agincourt’s first casualties in the Civil War, and Mary had died many years before, a likely victim of typhoid.
+She had to find another way to endure.
+And she did.